 The container will be one of the most important choices that determine how well the Sugar Baby watermelon will grow.
 You need a container that is at least 5-10 gallons when growing this variety.

-I would recommend using a pot that is 24 feet deep and 16 feet wide to grow the Sugar Baby watermelon plant.
+I would recommend using a pot that is 24 inches deep and 16 inches wide to grow the Sugar Baby watermelon plant.
 And grow just one plant per pot otherwise they will end up competing for nutrients and moisture.

 The material of the pot does not matter and you can use plastic, terracotta, ceramic, or metal as per your liking.
 Just make sure the pot is strong enough that it can support the watermelon plant.